The British Transport Police has just become the first UK police force to launch a...read more

-I am the midst of multiple birthday preparations.
+I am in the midst of multiple birthday preparations.
 Daughter three is 11 soon and only son is six two weeks later.
 In the summer my partner hits 50.
 Daughter three wants a Bake-Off sleepover, but her preferred date coincides with a mud race daughter two has volunteered her for.
 Daughter two loves things like mud races.
 Daughter three, who has never got over being selected for cross country, is less keen on anything that combines racing and mud.

 Meanwhile, only son has somehow volunteered his mother to lead an arts and crafts party where we will apparently design t-shirts in the garden.
 Only son thinks this will be hugely exciting.
 His whole body lit up at the mere thought of it so I caved and said yes.
 I now have to find t-shirts and fabric paint.
 At the same time I have been secretly planning something for my partner.
 My partner does not like surprises.
 He has been moaning ever since I told him that there was a surprise event coming up – and trying to find out anything about it.
 He clearly does not understand the concept of surprise.
 “Do I need to book time off work?” he asked hopefully.
 “Nope,” said I. “Are the kids involved?” he said.
 “I really don’t like surprises.”
 I told him that snakes might be involved [they aren’t].
 He hates snakes.
 I have warned all the kids that he may try to probe them for information.
 I have not told only son anything, except about snakes.
 I know who can’t keep a secret.